Friday, September 9, 2022

-If you own an investment property, you may be feeling the crunch yourself - and may be wondering if and how you can raise the rent for your properties.
-In Florida, to increase the rent, you must send a letter to tenants to notify them at the end of the lease term or within 15 days of the next rent due date for month-to-month leases.
+If you own an investment property, you may be wondering if and how you can legally raise the rent for your properties.
+In Florida, to increase the rent, you must send a letter to tenants to notify them at the end of the lease term or within 30 days of the next rent due date for month-to-month leases.
 You can raise the rent for almost any reason, as long as it is not discriminatory or in retaliation.

 When Can a Landlord Increase Rent?

 However, there are regulations that control the notice and timing of rent increase notices.
-Generally, landlords cannot increase rent during the lease term unless the contract contains specific provisions that allow it.
-If no such clause exists, then landlords cannot increase the rent until the lease ends.
+Under Florida Landlord-Tenant Law (Chapter 83, Florida Statutes), landlords cannot raise rent before a fixed-term lease ends unless the lease specifically includes a clause allowing mid-term increases.
+If no such clause exists, then landlords cannot increase rent until the lease ends.

-Although there isn’t a statewide notice requirement, it is a good idea to follow the same general guidelines for notice of a rent increase as you would for notice of non-renewal.
-As such, notice for a rent increase is as follows:
+Although there isn’t a statewide notice requirement, it is a good idea to follow the same general guidelines for notice of a rent increase as you would for a notice of non-renewal.
+As such, notice for a rent increase is as follows.

 In Florida, landlords can increase the rent for almost any reason, including rising costs or a desire to make a greater profit from their property.
 The only restriction on a landlord’s ability to raise rent is found in Florida’s Landlord-Tenant Law: you cannot increase rent to retaliate against a tenant or for discriminatory reasons.